AFLplusplus/cov-analysis/README.md

 If the JSON paths are omitted, `cov-analysis diff` defaults to `<report-dir>/coverage_old.json` and `<report-dir>/coverage.json`.

-This is how the HTML report looks like:
+The HTML diff report looks like this:

 ![diff overview](diff-overview.png)